Der-Eddy/telegram_crypto_bot/README.md

     __TOKEN__ = 'tspOGQiAoEqdEEEBzinmhJg4VuvenEzKiH39NzsZQqDDq'
     __LOCALE_BILLION__ = 'bil.'
-    #In Germany we call a Billion a "Milliarde" instead of "Billionen" which would be a Trillion in english

 Don't forget to allow groups at [@BotFather](https://telegram.me/BotFather) if you want to add the bot to groups.